The lone wolf manifesto

 There will always be a limitless number of ready-made rationalizations at your disposal.

-The people around you will always be more than happy to see you remain exactly where you are, regardless of what they might say.
+The people around you will always be happy to see you remain exactly where you are, regardless of what they might say.

 And if you try to leave the ranch, they will fight to keep you there.
-“Crabs in a bucket” is one of truest metaphors about human behavior (and my personal favorite).
+Like crabs in a bucket.

-To escape Earth, you must first make it past the guards.
-These are normal, everyday people — friends and family included.
+To escape Earth, you must first make it past the Guards: normal, everyday people — friends and family included.

-There is nothing inherently “bad” about these people.
-But they cannot join you on your journey into outer space.
+There is nothing inherently “bad” about these people: it is just that they cannot join you on your journey into outer space.